16/11/2024

 Beamish Museum in County Durham offers a great immersive visitor experience.
 It combines reconstructed historical settings with food and drinks.
 This mix not only makes visits more enjoyable but also helps Beamish earn more money.
 The Durham County Council’s plan is to boost the local economy.
 They focus on tourism and hospitality for this.

-Immersive visitor experience
+immersive visitor experience

 Durham County Council has been very successful in meeting its economic and environmental goals.
 Since 2011, they’ve saved £242 million and expect to save over £280 million by 2025.
 The Vision for County Durham 2035 was shaped by feedback from almost 30,000 stakeholders.
 Its goals are to create jobs, support people to live independently, and build connected communities.